quantumiracle/webpage/blogs/blog3.md

 ## Reflections on AGI and ASI

 In terms of paradigm, standard RL is strong at improving any constructed metric with verifiable answers but is limited by human capacity to provide judgments first.
-I think this paradigm can achieve AGI over time, with my definition of AGI as “*a system that can beat most average humans at most (or all) common intellectual tasks*”.
+I think this paradigm can achieve AGI over time, with my definition of artificial general intelligence (AGI) as “*a system that can beat most average humans at most (or all) common intellectual tasks*”.

 If common tasks include the physical tasks of daily human life, then an AGI system should naturally extend to supporting general-purpose robots.
 However, given the scarcity of physical-world data, I doubt such robots will emerge anytime soon.
 For this reason, the definition of AGI here emphasizes “intellectual” tasks, deliberately excluding physical ones.
 From my perspective, building a general-purpose robot may in fact require the prior existence of AGI in intellectual tasks, at least for visual understanding, semantic reasoning and planning.
 Only then could we claim to have a true AGI system—one that surpasses the average human across all common tasks.

 Beyond the current human limit, automating verification and further optimizing the system with RL can surpass human intelligence through mutual bootstrapping across models.
-This may achieve ASI, which I define as “*a system that can beat the best human in each common intellectual task*”.
+This may achieve artificial superintelligence (ASI), which I define as “*a system that can beat the best human in each common intellectual task*”.

 As for the consequences of AGI and ASI, I am concerned about the potential polarization of social power and wealth.
 A small minority that controls such superintelligence could come to dominate the economy.
 At present, I don’t see a clear solution to this problem.